History of Dalmatia: Republic of Venice and the Kingdom of Hungary

 These rights and the analogous privileges granted by Venice were, however, too frequently infringed.
 Hungarian garrisons were being quartered on unwilling towns, while Venice interfered with trade, the appointment of bishops, or the tenure of communal domains.
 Consequently, the Dalmatians remained loyal only while it suited their interests, and insurrections frequently occurred.
 Even in Zara four outbreaks are recorded between 1180 and 1345, although Zadar was treated with special consideration by its Venetian masters, who regarded its possession as essential to their maritime ascendancy.

-The once rival Romanic and Slavic population eventually started contributing to a common civilization, and Ragusa (Dubrovnik) was the primary example of this.
-By the 13th century, the councilmen from ragusan names were mixed, and in the 15th century the ragusan literature was even written in the Slavic language (from which Croatian is directly descended), and the city was often called by its Slavic name, Dubrovnik.
-Only in 1918 Ragusa was called officially "Dubrovnik", with the creation of Yugoslavia.

 The doubtful allegiance of the Dalmatians tended to protract the struggle between Venice and Hungary, which was further complicated by internal discord due largely to the spread of the Bogomil heresy, and by many outside influences.

-The cities of Zara (Zadar), Spalato (Split), Trau (Trogir) and Ragusa (Dubrovnik) and the surrounding territories each changed hands several times between Venice, Hungary and the Byzantium during the 12th century.

-In 1202, the armies of the Fourth Crusade rendered assistance to Venice by occupying Zadar for it.
+In 1202 the crusaders had an agreement with Venice for transport to the Holy Land, and as payment Venice set the condition that the crusaders help them capture Zadar (or Zara), Despite Pope Innocent III forbidding such an attack on a Christian city, the Venetians and the crusaders attacked and sacked the city, forcing its inhabitants to flee, for which the Pope excommunicated the Venetians and crusaders.
+After wintering in Zadar, the Fourth Crusade continued its campaign, which led to the siege of Constantinople.
 In 1204 the same army conquered Byzantium and finally eliminated the Eastern Empire from the list of contenders on Dalmatian territory.
 The early 13th century was marked by a decline in external hostilities.
 The Dalmatian cities started accepting foreign sovereignty (mainly of the Republic of Venice) but eventually they reverted to their previous desire for independence.
 The Mongol invasion severely impaired Hungary, so much that in 1241, the king Béla IV had to take refuge in Dalmatia (in the Klis fortress).
 The Mongols attacked the Dalmatian cities for the next few years but eventually withdrew.

 The Croats were no longer regarded by the city folk as a hostile people, in fact the power of certain Croatian magnates, notably the counts Šubić of Bribir, was from time to time supreme in the northern districts (in the period between 1295 and 1328).
+In 1344, the citizens of Zadar again rebelled against Venetian rule.
+The Venetians put down the rebellion with 20,000 - to 30,000 troops and their navy during the 1345-1346 Siege of Zadar.
 In 1346, Dalmatia was struck by the Black Death.
 The economic situation was also poor, and the cities became more and more dependent on Venice.